kcl-ddh/digipal/digipal_text/static/digipal_text/viewer/panelset/README.md

     * ()improve auto-complete
     * [DONE] add location on top
-    * [DONE] when synced, hidden location in panel
+    * [DONE] when synced, hidden location in panel [DONE] location preserved after changing panel type [DONE] After Text content loaded, sroll back to the top of the content

 // TODO: Create a new class PanelContent that inherit from Panel and has a content,
 // status bar, etc. Move all the relevant methods from Panel to PanelContent